New homes

 Example Calculation:

-Currently, owners of additional properties are subject to a 5% stamp duty rate on homes priced from £0 to £250,000.
-Starting April 1, 2025, this rate will only apply to properties priced at £125,000 or below.
+Previously, investors and owners of additional properties paid 5% stamp duty on homes priced between £0 and £250,000.
+Starting April 1, 2025, this 5% rate will only apply to the first £125,000 of the property value.

 Example calculation:

-To avoid increased charges, aim to finalise your purchase before March 31, 2025.
-Schedule a free property valuation today with our knowledgeable team to get started.
+If you are looking to buy a property this spring, start today by booking a free property valuation today with our knowledgeable team to get started.